goauthentik/authentik/website/docs/outposts/integrations/kubernetes.md

     -   'ingress'
     -   'traefik middleware'
 -   `kubernetes_image_pull_secrets`: If the above docker image is in a private repository, use these secrets to pull.
+-   `kubernetes_json_patch`: Applies an RFC 6902 compliant JSON patch to the Kubernetes Outpost Deployment

     NOTE: The secret must be created manually in the namespace first.